Yelfive/md-notes/GoLang/Grammar-Basics.md

 }
 ```

-Tags of `struct` is optional for one field, it can be retrieved by GoLang `reflect`,
+Tags of `struct` is optional for one field, it can be retrieved by GoLang `reflect`.
+However if tags are given in form of `key="value" key="value"`, reflect can conveniently get values for keys like the example above.

 ### See Also